-Natural woodland buffer means a forested area consisting of various native species of trees, saplings, shrubs, and groundcovers in any combination and at any stage of growth.
+NATURAL WOODLAND BUFFER - A forested area consisting of various native species of trees, saplings, shrubs, and groundcovers in any combination and at any stage of growth.

-Removal or removed means cut, sawed, pruned, girdled, felled, pushed over, buried, burned, killed, or otherwise destructively altered.
+REMOVAL OR REMOVED - Cut, sawed, pruned, girdled, felled, pushed over, buried, burned, killed, or otherwise destructively altered.